Tohoku Rokken Trivia Media NEFT

 SatomioriSatomiori2023.03.23

-[Koriyama City, Fukushima Prefecture] What is the lucky park that was built in Kaiseiyama Park, a famous spot for cherry blossoms?
+[Koriyama City, Fukushima Prefecture] What is Lucky Park, located in Kaiseiyama Park, a famous cherry blossom spot?

 Kaiseiyama Park is one of the prefecture's most famous cherry blossom viewing spots, with approximately 1,300 cherry trees to enjoy.
 In March 2022, a new design featuring the Fukushima support Pokémon "Lucky" was installed within the park.